tidyverse/tidyverse.org/content/blog/purrr-1-1-0-parallel/index.md

 ```

 This explicit dependency management might seem verbose, but it ensures your parallel code is reliable and predictable---crucial for production environments.

+It also removes the danger of accidentally shipping large objects to parallel processes---often a source of performance degradation.

 ## When to use parallel processing